Hortdan

-In Turkic mythology, Hortdan (Azerbaijani: Xortdan, Turkish: Hortlak, Tuvan: Хортан) is the troubled soul of the dead rising from the grave.
+In Turkic mythology, Hortdan (Turkish: Hortlak) is the troubled soul of the dead rising from the grave.
 Some Hortdan can be living people with certain magical properties.
 Some of the properties of the Hortdan include: the ability to transform into an animal, invisibility, and the propensity to drain the vitality of victims via blood loss.
 Hortdans are also known as immortal vampires.

 Origin

-The Hortdans (Khortdan) are creatures of Azerbaijani mythology, as a representation of evil spirits, the spirits of the dead.
-As these stories were transmitted only by oral tradition, legend has lost its original substance, and Azerbaijani people have transformed Xortdan into bloodthirsty creatures.
+The Hortdans are creatures of Tatar folk mythology, as a representation of evil spirits, the spirits of the dead.
+As these stories were transmitted only by oral tradition, legend has lost its original substance, and Turkic people have transformed the Hortlak into bloodthirsty creatures.
+Originally, the Hortlak ghost is said to "appear" where the souls of murdered people have departed or where human blood has been shed.
+However, people most often encounter the ghost above the graves of the slain.
+It doesn't harm people; they only "see" it wandering or sitting there, mournfully making a sorrowful sound.

 Hortdans are fictional undead creatures regularly encountered in horror and fantasy themed narratives.
 They are typically depicted as mindless, reanimated corpses with a hunger for human flesh.

 Etymology

 The name Hortdan (or Hortlak) is related to the Turkic verb hortlamak, which in Turkish means get out and especially get out of the grave.
-In Azerbaijani language, the word 'khortlamaq" means get out of the bed or of the grave.